 Remove NVIDIA Drivers on Rocky Linux

-To remove the NVIDIA drivers and revert to the open-source Nouveau driver, follow the steps below for your Rocky Linux version.
+To remove the NVIDIA drivers and revert to the open-source Nouveau driver, use the matching command set for your Rocky Linux version.

 Rocky Linux 9 and 8